 I went safe hereafter, with a very good selection of cheeses from what must be one of Edinburgh's best-stocked cheese trolleys.
 But my very wise and hedonistic dining companion opted for dessert, not one of them but all three.
 Three spoons appeared, and then a sequence of three dainty micro-versions of the à la carte puddings.
 Spoon number one was for an Ivoire white chocolate mousse (Ivoire is a very lightly sweetened white chocolate from Valrhona), spoon number two for a mango, confit pineapple and coconut sorbet, and spoon number three for a Valrhona dark chocolate and passion fruit delice.
 I believe they were all exceptional, but they were jealously guarded and any attempts on my part to ascertain this for myself were met with an icy stare and a brief crack to the hand with a spoon.
 I'll just stick with the cheese then.

-I wrote recently of Erasmus and his Adagia, and although I don't think he included it in his list of favoured adages that which is most appropriate here is you get what you pay for.
+I was thinking recently of Erasmus and his Adagia, and although I don't think he included it in his list of favoured adages that which is most appropriate here is you get what you pay for.
 This was a very fine dining experience, with very natural service, excellent work in the kitchen, and overall I would opt for a return here at the drop of a hat in preference to any of the other Edinburgh establishments I have frequented recently.
-Indeed, I don't mind nailing my colours to the mast and confessing that I found the entire experience here the most enjoyable dinner t I have had in the past couple of years at least, and that includes dinner at The Square and one or two other popular establishments I haven't written up, such as La Tupina in Bordeaux.
+Indeed, I don't mind nailing my colours to the mast and confessing that I found the entire experience here the most enjoyable dinner I have had in the past couple of years at least, and that includes dinner at The Square and one or two other popular establishments I haven't written up, such as La Tupina in Bordeaux.
 I'll just phone in advance next time, and ask them to unlock the doors in readiness for my arrival.

 Prices: Dinner for two, three courses each (more if you include all those puddings) including wine and top quality service was £199.50.
 The Menetou-Salon was £45. Á la carte is £70 for three course, with a £5 supplement for cheese.
 Tasting menus including fish and vegetarian options are £70-75.
 (9/5/15)